 A Crash Course in Technical Responsive Web Design

-Responsive design tutorials and guides will only get more concise and more in-depth as we move towards a global phenomenon where a majority of internet users will be browsing from their smartphones.
-It’s imperative that you know the ins and outs of responsive design, because that’s going to be a large portion of your website visitors who will visit from their mobile devices, and people simply don’t have the patience to sit through a desktop mode website because the owner of the website couldn’t be bothered to do something about it.
-Learn from one of the best in the industry on how you can perfect your pixel-perfect designs so that they’re smooth, responsive and flexible no matter which kind of device tries to access them.
+Responsive design tutorials and guides will only get more concise and more in-depth as we move towards a global phenomenon.
+It’s where majority of internet users will be browsing from their smartphones.
+It’s imperative that you know the ins and outs of responsive design.
+It’s going to be a large portion of your website visitors who will visit from their mobile devices.
+People simply don’t have the patience to sit through a desktop mode website.
+This happens especially of the owner of the website couldn’t be bothered to do something about it.
+Learn from one of the best in the industry on how you can perfect your pixel-perfect designs.
+You need to do this so that they turn smooth, responsive and flexible in any device.

 How to Design Rich Card-Based Layouts with Semantic UI

 Cards designs are making their debut heard, everywhere.
-From Google to Pinterest, to mobile applications — everyone is beginning to embrace the beauty of greatly designed card designs, and tutorials are pouring in from all sides on how to make the most of this wonderful new trend.
+From Google to Pinterest, to mobile applications — everyone is beginning to embrace the beauty of greatly designed card designs.
+Tutorials are also pouring in from all sides on how to make the most of this wonderful new trend.
 Semantic-UI provides a similar set of tools and components that Bootstrap does, but of course in a more semantic markup.
-For this tutorial, you have a nice rundown of how to use the Semantic-UI to achieve a flawless card design that’s ready for implementation on any website you’re currently working on.
-The final code setup is available on JS Bin where you can yourself play around with the design and perhaps make custom adjustments as you see fit for your projects.
+For this tutorial, you have a nice rundown of how to use the Semantic-UI to achieve a flawless card design.
+You need design to be ready for implementation on any website you’re currently working on.
+The final code setup is available on JS Bin where you can yourself play around with the design.
+Perhaps, you can make custom adjustments as you see fit for your projects.

 How to use Chrome developer tools to test layouts